Cubevoid/team-project-19-toronto-police-services-board/deliverable-1/planning.md

 List each team member and:
  * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
  * 3 technical strengths and weaknesses each (e.g. languages, frameworks, libraries, development methodologies, etc.)
+### Response
+Roles to be assigned and discussed along with overall design and architecture as they are related to what roles we will have.

 #### Q7: What operational events will you have as a team?